-Bulb are a tech-focussed energy startup on a mission to fix the 'broken energy industry’ and make renewable energy ‘cheaper, simpler and greener’ for households and businesses in the UK.
+Bulb are a tech-focused energy startup on a mission to fix the 'broken' energy industry and make renewable energy "cheaper, simpler and greener" for households and businesses in the UK.

-With one of the cheapest green energy tariffs around and excellent customer service, the new kids on the block are attracting customers in droves - signing up over 300,000 households in just three years.
-But are Bulb the right supplier for you?
+With one of the cheapest green energy tariffs and excellent customer service, Bulb is attracting customers in droves - signing up over 1.5 million customers in a matter of a few years.
+But is Bulb the right supplier for you?
 Read on to find out.

 Bulb Energy Review